dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

-The [Glas Design](GlasDesign.md) document describes a Glas command-line interface (CLI) that is extensible with user-defined verbs, e.g. `glas foo a b c` is rewritten to `glas --run glas-cli-foo.run -- a b c`, then we extract `glas-cli-foo.run`, which should be a Glas program.
+The [Glas Design](GlasDesign.md) document describes a Glas command-line interface (CLI) that is extensible with user-defined verbs, e.g. `glas foo a b c` is rewritten to `glas --run glas-cli-foo.run -- a b c`, then we extract program 'run' from module 'glas-cli-foo'.
+This should be a Glas program.

 The program is run in a procedural style, albeit with 'try', 'while', and 'until' clauses forming implicit transactions.
 Input to the data stack is `cmd:["a", "b", "c"]` in the above case.
 The 'cmd' method selector here provides room for extension, and is followed by the command line parameters as strings.
 The final data stack should have a natural number exit code.
 If the program fails or returns an invalid number (outside range 0..2**31-1), exit code is implicitly -1.

 ## Common Effects

-The *Logging*, *Time*, *Concurrency*, and *Environment Variable* effects described in [Glas Apps](GlasApps.md) can be readily applied to procedural code.
-We simply treat each top-level operation as a separate transaction.
+The *Logging*, *Time*, *Concurrency*, and *Environment Variable* effects described in [Glas Apps](GlasApps.md) can be readily applied to CLI.
+The *Distribution* effect will probably not be supported.

 ### Regarding Concurrency

 See *Procedural Embedding of Transaction Machines* in [Glas Apps](GlasApps.md).
 A transactional loop such as `loop:(until:Halt, do:cond:try:Step)` can be compiled as a transaction machine.
-Before the runtime can properly implement the transaction machine, we can heuristically slow down a loop that polls file or network inputs too frequently.
+Before the runtime can properly implement the transaction machine, we can simply slow down a polling loop based on recognizing when a file or network resource is polled too frequently.

-Early implementation of 'fork' will essentially return a probabilistic random choice.
-Although correct, this is not efficient for task-based concurrency because there are no guarantees that a fork will be evaluated in a timely manner.
-Until this is properly implemented, Glas verbs should avoid relying on 'fork', instead favoring a central polling loop.
+Early implementation of 'fork' will simply return a random choice.
+Although correct, this is not effective for task-based concurrency, which assumes optimizations for replication and incremental computing.
+Where needed, we can manually implement concurrency as a central event processing loop.

 ### Regarding Time